NESCLiC/spreadsheets-socsci-update/_episodes/01-format-data.md

 > and types of livestock).
 >
 -->
-> The dataset was compiled from interviews of farmers in two
-> countries in eastern sub-Saharan Africa (Mozambique and Tanzania).
-These
-> interviews were conducted between November 2016 and June 2017 and probed
-> household features (e.g. construction materials used, number of household
-> members), agricultural practices (e.g. water usage), and assets (e.g. number
-> and types of livestock).
+The dataset was compiled from interviews of farmers in two countries in eastern sub-Saharan Africa (Mozambique and Tanzania).
+These interviews were conducted between November 2016 and June 2017 and probed household features (e.g. construction materials used, number of household members), agricultural practices (e.g. water usage), and assets (e.g. number and types of livestock).
-> This is a real dataset, however, it has been simplified for this workshop.
-If
-> you're interested in exploring the full dataset further, but you can download
-> it from Figshare and work with it using exactly the same tools we’ll learn
+This is a real dataset, however, it has been simplified for this workshop.
+If you're interested in exploring the full dataset further, but you can download it from Figshare and work with it using exactly the same tools we’ll learn about today.
-> about today.
->
-> For more information about the dataset and to download it from Figshare, check out the [Social Sciences workshop data page](http://www.datacarpentry.org/socialsci-workshop/data).
+For more information about the dataset and to download it from Figshare, check out the [Social Sciences workshop data page](http://www.datacarpentry.org/socialsci-workshop/data).
-{: .callout}

 > ## LibreOffice Users
 > The default for LibreOffice is to treat tabs, commas, and semicolons as delimiters.